umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-10-to-11.md

 # Migrating a Umbraco 10 project to a Umbraco 11 project

+In this guide, we show how you can migrate your Umbraco 10 project on Umbraco Cloud to a new Umbraco 11 project.

+The reason for this guide is due to a temporary bug in the hosting services used for hosting Umbraco Cloud.

-Due to an issue with different SDK's on the underlying framework of Umbraco Cloud, we currently do not recommend to directly upgrade a project on Umbraco Cloud from Umbraco 10 to 11.
+Because of this bug we do not recommend to directly upgrade to Umbraco 11.

-Instead it is possible to upgrade a Umbraco 10 project to Umbraco 11 locally and then migrate the project to a clean Umbraco 11 project using `git`.
+Instead in this guide, we show you how you can upgrade your Umbraco 10 project to Umbraco 11 locally.

+Once the project has been upgraded we show how it can be migrated to a clean Umbraco 11 project using `git`.

 {% hint style="info" %}
 **Are you using any custom packages or code on your Umbraco Cloud project?**